paperfiddle/SMART-CSS-System-Font-Stacks/README.md

 * Websafe fonts - the fonts found on most devices.
 * Default browser fonts - the generic `serif`, `sans-serif`, and `monospace` families.

+It's important to note that I'm focused on fonts with Latin glyphs - if your site is being translated, you'll have additional considerations.

 ## The Method

 As I was researching different approaches for building system font stacks, I immeadiatly loved Jonathan Neal's method mentioned on [CSS Tricks](https://css-tricks.com/snippets/css/system-font-stack/) with the [repository here](https://github.com/jonathantneal/system-font-css/blob/gh-pages/system-font.css).